goauthentik/authentik/website/docs/user-group-role/groups/manage_groups.md

 You can grant a group specific global or object-level permissions.
 Any user who is a member of a group inherits all of the group's permissions.

 For more information, review ["Permissions: global and object-level"](../access-control/permissions.md).

+## Assign a role to a group

+You can assign a role to a group, and then all users in the group inherit the permissions assigned to that role.
+For instructions and more information, see ["Assign a role to a group"](../roles/manage_roles.md#assign-a-role-to-a-group).